sanketchobe/ETL_Drive_Log/README.md

 - Vehicle: This table is a dimensional table containing the attributes for Vehicle like Vehicle name or Vehicle type.
 - Function: This table is a dimensional table containing the attributes for Function, like function name, function type, etc.
 - Status: This table is a dimensional table containing the attributes for Status, like status (Start, End), status type, etc.
-- Time: This table is a dimensional table containing the time related attributes like year, date, month, day, hour, minutes, and timestamp.
+- Log_Time: This table is a dimensional table containing the time related attributes like year, date, month, day, hour, minutes, and timestamp.
 - Driver_Log: This table is a fact table containing the keys from each of the dimensional table like vehicle_id, function_id etc. This table represents the core data for drive logs for all time.
-- Drive_log_Daily: This table is a derived table or view which represents the drive log on daily basis.
+- Drive_Log_Daily: This table is a derived table or view which represents the drive log on daily basis.
 - Drive_Hotspots: This table represents aggregated fact or view showing the drive hotspots for any function.
 We can derive the daily hotspots,monthly hotspots, etc. which can be further used by Data Scientists to perform analysis or visualize data.

 *ETL Pipeline*